Technical diving books

 Hyperbaric Medicine- Costantino Balestra (Editor), Jacek Kot (Editor).

-A special edition published in Medicina, it’s not specific to diving, but as it was published in 2023, it has a lot of up to date information on the benefits of hyperbaric medicine for patients.
+A special edition published in Medicina, not specifically about diving.
+But very relevant for divers nonetheless.
+It was published in 2023, so it has a lot of up to date information on the benefits of hyperbaric medicine for patients.

 Books about Rebreather Diving